BROUTE: a benchmark suite for the implementation of standard vehicle routing algorithms: Experiments

 Each instance file contains one $n \times n$ distance matrix as well as $p$ randomly generated permutations, which are used as starting \emph{seeds} for the algorithms (e.g. as starting solution for 2-opt).
 For $n$ taking each value of $\{20, 40, 60\}$ and fixing $p = 1000$ we generate 40 instance files, for a total of 120 instance files.
 Each instance file contains 1000 permutations, therefore involves running each benchmark 1000 times.
 As mentioned in Section~\ref{sec:benchmark}, distances are Euclidean distances multiplied by 100 and truncated to their integer part.
 In the following, each data point represents the total CPU time for running one benchmark implementation for each of the 1000 permutations of one given instance file.

 These data points are represented in two types of charts: box plots and performance profiles.
-Box plots contain different boxes for different values of $n$.
+Box plots contain different boxes for different values of $n$, and these boxes are always displayed, from left to right, in the order in which they appear in the legend from top to bottom.
 Performance profiles aggregate all data points for a given implementation into one profile, i.e. one curve.
 A performance profile is a chart that indicates, for a given level of performance, the ratio of data points produced with that performance level or a better one.
 In our case, the performance level is the CPU effort required to produce a data point, as a ratio of the CPU time taken by the fastest implementation over all implementations compared in the same chart, for the same input file.
 For more information, see~\cite{Dolan2002}.
-Box plots are produced with the \emph{ggplot2} package~\cite{ggplot2} in R~\cite{R}.
-Performance profiles are produced using a homemade script in Python, relying on matplotlib~\cite{matplotlib}.
+Box plots are produced with the \emph{ggplot2} package~\citep{ggplot2} in R~\citep{R}.
+Performance profiles are produced using a homemade script in Python, relying on matplotlib~\citep{matplotlib}.